mesocentrefc/ezmpj/README.md

 ## Limitations
 * Combine **onMessage()** with standard MPI sending methods (Send, Isend,...) will cause a conflict in receiving messages.
 Use only _**EZMPJ.Send()**_ method to send objects.
 * Standard Java serialization is slow.
-One can use 3rd party APIs like  Java Fast Serialization (https://ruedigermoeller.github.io/fast-serialization/).
+On can use 3rd party APIs like Java Fast Serialization (https://ruedigermoeller.github.io/fast-serialization/).
 You need to write a class that implements **EZMessageCodecInterface** and than call **setMessageCodec()** method.

 ## Requirements
 * Open MPI with Java Interface (https://www.open-mpi.org/faq/?category=java)